ibrettyoudid/swissarmyknife/README.md

 Uses type Dynamic for values

-# MHashDynamic
+## MHashDynamic

-An extended version of Dynamic from base, with multimethods and automatic conversion, and Eq, Ord and Show instances
+An extended version of `Dynamic` from base, with multimethods and automatic conversion, and Eq, Ord and Show instances

-Also contains a multidimensional array type (there are too many interdependencies for it to be separate)
+Also contains a multidimensional array type `SubArrayD e` (there are too many interdependencies for it to be separate)

-This array type (SubArrayD) can transpose dimensions in O(1) time
+`SubArrayD` can transpose dimensions in O(1) time.
 This makes it useful for complex maps and folds across dimensions

-Each dimension can optionally have a Dynamic index (ie. making that dimension work like a Map)
+Each dimension can optionally have a `Dynamic` index (ie. making that dimension work like a Map)

-Uses putGrid to display SubArrayDs with as many dimensions as you like
+Uses putGrid to display `SubArrayD`s with as many dimensions as you like

-# MyPretty2
+## MyPretty2

-A pretty printer.
-Does very nice grids with putGrid
+A pretty printer. `putGrid` can adjust column widths of tables (ie. values of type `[[String]]`) automatically to get the best use of space

-# Parser
+## Parser

 An Earley parser

-# Prolog
+## Prolog

 A very basic Prolog interpreter

+## Table1G

+An in memory database

-# Tree
+## Tree

-A container indexed by Int with O(log n) lookup and update
+A container indexed by Int (ie. like an array) with O(log n) lookup and insert (ie. shifting ranges of indices to other places).
+Due to the fact that it's a tree, multiple slightly different versions can share common values

+Possible future extension: Use `Tree` as the behind the scenes store for `SubArrayD`, therefore giving it the same properties

+## HTML

+read/write HTML from the web/a filesystem

+## Wiki/WikiG

+Uses the `Https` module to scrape data tables from Wikipedia